Online vs In-Person California Guard Card Training: Which Is Best?

 • Receive your completion certificate digitally, which you can submit to BSIS right away

 Online training is particularly well-suited for people who are currently working another job, have family commitments, or live far from a physical training location.
-If you want to get your guard card fast without rearranging your schedule, online is typically the fastest route.
+If you want to get your guard card continued training fast without rearranging your schedule, online is typically the fastest route.

 In-Person Guard Card Training: How It Works